nus-cs2103-AY2324S1/tp/docs/team/shishirbychapur.md

 #### **User Guide**
 - Updated documentation for add, edit, delete dates.
-- Added a command summary table for the documentation.
+- Added introduction section, command summary table for the documentation.
-- Added introduction section to the documentation.
-- Updated the quick start section.
-- Updated the FAQ section.
-- Updated the Glossary section.
+- Updated the Quick start, FAQ, Glossary sections.
-- Added the Common Symbols section.
-- Added the Navigating the GUI section.
+- Added the Common Symbols, Navigating the GUI section.

 #### **Developer Guide**
 - Updated the existing UML models to reflect the current state of the application.